braydennoh/braydennoh.github.io/_projects/Unbalanced.md

 ## 5\.
 Finding the Minimum Work Path

-I used Dijkstra's algorithm to find the optimal fault trajectory.
+We use the Dijkstra's algorithm to find the optimal fault trajectory.
 The algorithm searches the grid graph starting from the detachment depth (`START`) to find the path to the surface that minimizes the sum of $W_g + W_f$.

 {% raw %}